Fluidized Cataltyic Cracking, FCCU

-Fluidized Catalytic Cracking is a secondary process for lighting the heavy oil.
+Fluidized Catalytic Cracking (FCCU) is a secondary process for lighting the heavy oil.
 Typical FCC units have run times of five or six years which puts even more emphasis on refractory planning and installation.
-From installation and on, controlling the rate of temperature change and adopting procedures to minimize rapid temperature change is critical for extending the life of the FCC.
+From installation, controlling the rate of temperature change and minimizing rapid fluctuations are critical for extending the life of the FCC Unit.

-The FCC Unit is made up of six major sections: reactor & regenerator, transfer lines, internal cyclones, slide valves, overhead lines, distribution rig/grid.
-Your Resco fluidized catalytic cracking (FCC) specialist has the knowledge and skilled engineering team to evaluate and produce new schematics and 3D models to provide innovative solutions improving efficiencies.
-Resco refractory solutions provide: reduced downtime/costs, improved energy & production efficiency, high abrasion, corrosion, and thermal shock resistance, and thermal reliability and insulation.
+The FCCU, or cracking unit, is made up of six major sections that include the reactor & regenerator, transfer lines, internal cyclones, slide valves, overhead lines, and the distribution rig/grid.
+Resco refractory solutions provide reduced downtime/costs, improved energy & production efficiency, high abrasion, corrosion and thermal shock resistance, thermal reliability and insulation.

 Common Products(Doesn't include all)